 It should be noted that the UNOG Pass and Identification Unit accepts following identity documents for the initial issuance or for the renewal of United Nations identification cards:

-- A valid national ID card issued by a Schengen Member State
+- A valid national ID card issued by a European Member State or

 Any other document presented will not be accepted.
-For further enquiries, please contact the Pass & ID Unit:
+For further enquiries, please contact the Pass & ID Unit on 022 9175002.
+The Pass & ID Office is open from Monday to Friday from 8.00 am to 4.45 pm.

 1211 Geneva 10